emmecche/itmd-361-project-1/README.md

-# itmd-361-project-1
+# itmd-361-project-2

-Repository for the first project for ITMD-361 Currently contains the files for the first deliverable
+Repository branch for the second project for ITMD-361 Currently contains the files for the first deliverable

 Completed the first deliverable